Nifty255/DraftTwitchViewers/GameData/DraftTwitchViewers/README.md

 - Players can add the viewer directly to the current vessel.
 - Rescue your viewers or take them on tours with DTV modified Career Mode Contracts!

+TODO
+	Reimplement right-click on button to draft,  The default action for right clicking is to draft with any job.
+	After 5 failures, instead of destroying, pause for a time and try again